bnomei/autoloader-for-kirby/README.md

 The following extensions can be autoloaded:

 - [x] blueprints (php or yml)
+- [x] classes (php, namespaces are supported)
 - [x] collections (php)
 - [x] controllers (php)
+- [x] pageModels (php, with registering of the class, namespaces are not supported)
-- [x] models (php, with registering of the class)
+- [x] userModels (php, with registering of the class, namespaces are not supported)
 - [x] snippets (php)
 - [x] templates (php)
 - [X] translations (php or yml or json)

-> NOTE: Loading translations from yaml or json files is added by this package and not originally part of kirby core
+> NOTE: Loading translations from yaml or json files is added by this package and not originally part of kirby core.

+> ATTENTION: classes, pageModels and userModels can not be located in subfolders.

 **/site/plugins/example/index.php**
 ```php